11 common traits of highly intelligent people

 “An intelligent mind has a strong aversion to accepting things on face value and therefore withholds belief until presented with ample evidence,” says Alas.

-Interestingly, recent research suggests that smarter people tend to derive less satisfaction than most people do from socialising with friends.
+Interestingly, 2016 research published in the British Journal of Psychology suggests that smarter people tend to derive less satisfaction than most people do from socialising with friends.

 Zoher Ali writes that smart people are able to overcome impulsiveness by “planning, clarifying goals, exploring alternative strategies and considering consequences before [they] begin.”

 Scientists have found a link between self-control and intelligence.
-In one 2009 study, participants had to choose between two financial rewards: a smaller payout immediately or a larger payout at a later date.
+In one 2009 study published in the journal Psychological Science, participants had to choose between two financial rewards: a smaller payout immediately or a larger payout at a later date.

 Results showed that participants who chose the larger payout at a later date – i.e., those who had more self-control – generally scored higher on intelligence tests.